wafflespete/offline_provisioner/README.md

 # Offline Linux Provisioner

-Remote workstations are constantly unavailable and sometimes a pull based system isn't the answer.
-To fix this issue, I've created a set of scripts and tools capable of discovering new workstations, pushing updates via ansible to those workstations, or waiting for that workstation to come online to recieve the update.
+Push based provisioning system for Ubuntu Server.
+Used for client systems that aren't available 24/7.
+Script daemon will wait for target systems to come online and push updates/changes via ansible as targets become available.

 ## Installation